lukso-network/docs/docs/learn/assets/deploy-token-with-metadata.md

 # Edit Token Metadata

-In this guide, you will learn how to set the [metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) of an [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) by updating its LSP4Metadata data key when you deploy it.
+In this guide, you will learn how to set the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) of an [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) by updating its LSP4Metadata data key during deployment.

 :::tip Code repository